-In accordance with the Act on Promotion of Developing/Supplying and Introducing Systems Making Use of Specified Advanced Information Communication Technologies (Act No. 37 of 2020), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to certified businesses that are going to implement development or supply and introduce systems that make use of specified advanced information communication technologies of specific businesses certified by competent ministers.
+In accordance with the Act on Promotion of Developing/Supplying and Introducing Systems Making Use of Specified Advanced Information Communication Technologies (Act No. 37 of 2020), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to certified businesses that are going to develop, supply, etc. systems that make use of specified advanced information communication technologies or develop specified semiconductor production facilities, etc. certified by competent ministers.